divanoLetto/HomeExam3/README.md

 $ python 3_b.py
 ```

-The file *settings/config.cfg* contains the project settings as batch size and dataset path.
+The file *settings/config.cfg* contains the project settings as batch size and dataset path.<br\>
 The following code allows to test the trained network against a never seen dataset by a fine-tuning operations into 9 classes.

 ```